 - You are responsible for getting all notes and assignments missed due to absence. - You are responsible for your achievement.
 Help is available outside class time when permitted. - You will be marked late if not in the room as attendance is completed.
-20 minutes late is considered an absence and a Synervoice call home will be made. - All summative assessments must be written.
+20 minutes late is considered an absence. - All summative assessments must be written.